andesyv/noise-cubemap-generator/README.md

 [andesyv.github.io/noise-cubemap-generator/](https://andesyv.github.io/noise-cubemap-generator/)

 A small tool for generating noise cubemaps using perlin noise.
-Uses simplex noise by [Stefan Gustavson](https://github.com/stegu/webgl-noise).
+Uses simplex noise by [Stefan Gustavson](https://github.com/stegu/webgl-noise) and value noise by [Morgan McGuire](https://www.shadertoy.com/view/4dS3Wd).

 ## Testing environment
 If you want to test out the result yourself or setup a coding environment, do the following: